 For all scoring functions, the data should be converted to long format, which includes one trial per row to properly match the answer key to the answer for each trial.
-In the example above, the Response column includes all the answers a participant listed using comma separated format.
+In the example above, the Response column includes all the answers a participant listed using comma-separated format.
 If the data is structured so that each concept is in a separate column, the data can be restructured into long format several ways: reshape (Wickham, 2007) or data.table (Dowle & Srinivasan, 2020) using the melt() function or tidyverse (Wickham et al., 2019) using the pivot_longer() function.
 In lrd, the arrange_data() function was added to assist in reformatting participants answers that were entered as one text string.
 To convert the wide_data into a useable long format, use:

 > DF_long <- arrange_data(data = wide_data,